JamFfm/Misc/README.md

 ## sql light browser

-install it via installscript or
+Install it via install script or use:

     sudo apt-get update
     sudo apt-get install sqlitebrowser

+Have fun brewing!!